Solmeye/ClienThings/README.md

 Instead of waiting for an indication from the server, the client will simulate it at the right time, without delay.

 ## Disclaimer
-On a very high ping, this mod may be detected as a cheat by some anti-cheats.
+This mod may be detected as a cheat by some anti-cheats.
 Use with caution on public servers.
 (Even though there is very little chance of being banned)

 ## Compatibility
 **ClienThings** should work on any client and server.